Quelklef/local-postgres/README.txt

       The instance will be initialized with a superuser named 'postgres'
       Ex: lpg make ./pg

-  lpg shell (<loc> | --sandbox)
+  lpg shell (<loc> | --sandbox) [--auto | -a]

       Enter an interactive shell with a modified environment such that libpq commands, like psql and pg_ctl, will use the lpg instance at <loc>.

-      If '--sandbox' is given, use a temporary anonymous lpg instance instead
+      If '--sandbox' is given, use a temporary anonymous lpg instance instead.
+      The instance will be stopped when the shell exits.

+      If '--auto' is given, start the instance when the shell is entered (unless it is already running), and stop the instance when the shell is exited (unless it has already stopped).

       Environment modifications are:
         - LPG_IN_SHELL is set to '1'